 On December 19th, the team met with the mayor and the village president and vice president to do a physical survey of the community’s water tank and open catchment pond.
 We were able to assess the conditions of the gravity-fed system and visibly observe the quality of the water the village relied on when drinking from their pipes.

-Forty-seven women were grouped into 3 separate trainings by color-coded and serial-numbered wristbands that could be crosschecked against the questionnaire for verification.
-This was designed to both accurately collect beneficiary data and also limited crowds at the trainings.
-During these surveys we did not make it known that they would be receiving any physical goods, as we wanted to emphasize the focus group and sensitization/training element first.
+Forty-seven women were grouped into 3 separate pieces of training by color-coded and serial-numbered wristbands that could be crosschecked against the questionnaire for verification.
+This was designed to both accurately collect beneficiary data and also limited crowds at the training.
+During these surveys, we did not make it known that they would be receiving any physical goods, as we wanted to emphasize the focus group and sensitization/training element first.

 (Utilizing Google Maps, we anticipated around 45 physical structures in the village prior to arriving, but were surprised when we were told that the community had 86 families.
 Going house-to-house, we were able to count 61 in the village proper.
 The discrepancy may be that some of the households in the higher number refer to outlying ranches.
 Seven households in Estacion Villa were empty with no one answering the door, and 7 declined to participate).